Keats/tera/docs/content/docs/_index.md

 #### wordcount
 Returns the number of words in a string.

+#### pad
+Pad a string to a given length with a given fill character.

 #### capitalize
 Returns the string with all its characters lowercased apart from the first char which is uppercased.